 One of the most annoying things about traveling around the world is visas.
 Some visas are really easy to get but others can be a pain in the ass.
 There are countries I still have not been because of the visa restrictions.
 Although lately it was my 4th trip to Vietnam the hassle to get a visa on arrival in Vietnam still annoys me.
 Must say over the last years it got easier and easier.

-To help you get your Vietnam visa sorted in 2020 I wrote this blog post.
-Because when you google for information about getting a visa for Vietnam in 2020, it is like a jungle of information and mostly everyone ranking on Google are travel agencies to lure you into buying their visa approval letter, one of the requirements you need for a visa on arrival in Vietnam.
+To help you get your Vietnam visa sorted in 2021 I wrote this blog post.
+Because when you google for information about getting a visa for Vietnam, it is like a jungle of information and mostly everyone ranking on Google are travel agencies to lure you into buying their visa approval letter, one of the requirements you need for a visa on arrival in Vietnam.